|SJ23 Tech Tip E04, (Updated 2018-03-14) Bob Schimmel|

 them as manufacturing duds.
 Little did I know!

 That's when I learned that sulfation is a natural by-product of liquid filled battery operation and sooner or later it will kill a battery, especially for a stored battery and to a lesser degree for an infrequently used battery.
 It occurs normally on battery plates during the charge/discharge cycles.
 Some lead sulphate is not dissolved back into the electrolyte during the charge cycle.
-This is especially true if a battery a battery is not charged to its rated voltage or is left discharged for a long time.
+This is especially true if a battery is not charged to its rated voltage or is left discharged for a long time.
 Over time sulphates build up to cover much of the plates until the battery efficiency is reduced to the point where it is assumed to be dead.
 This process is the main reason why over 80% of batteries "fail".
 In this state the average life of a liquid filled battery, depending on usage, is 48 months.
 Some last only six months.
 Apparently only 30% of these batteries actually last to 48 months.
-Suffice it to say that removing the sulphate deposits revived many batteries.
+Suffice it to say that removing the sulphate deposits revived many telephone batteries.
 So without delving into the depths of battery chemistry or electronics, what follows is a general information about plate sulphation and how to rid a battery of it.

 Contrary to common belief, if a boat generator or alternator runs all the time it doesn't mean the battery is maintained in good condition.
-It is possible to undercharge a battery if the engine is constantly run at a slow speed so the alternator cannot charge at the optimum rate.
+It is possible to undercharge a battery if the engine is constantly run at a slow RPM so the alternator cannot charge at the optimum rate.
 Idling for long periods with a standard alternator, especially if it is combined with a high electrical load, is a killer.
 The result is a battery that is not fully charged so it will sulphate, ensuring a quick death.

-The preferred method to connect a pulse charger or solar controller to a battery is to take input power from a solar panel and then discharge the high voltage pulses into the battery, both charging the battery and desulphating the plates.
+The preferred method to connect a pulse charger or a solar charge controller to a battery is to take input power from a solar panel and then discharge the high voltage pulses into the battery, both charging the battery and desulphating the plates.
 It is very efficient because when the sun goes down, the energy is retained in the battery.
-The output of the solar controller can be left connected to the battery continuously.
+The output of the solar charge controller can be left connected to the battery continuously.
 Think of it as a technique for automatically charging a battery when the sun shines.

-Don't confuse a solar controller with a "smart charger."
+Don't confuse a solar charge controller with a "smart charger."
 A Smart Charger draws input power from 110VAC with a 12VDC output which is perfect to maintain a boat battery in winter storage or a vehicle battery.

 I've heard of a totally dead battery being revived simply by connecting a